rust-ndarray/ndarray/README-quick-start.md

 If you are familiar with Python Numpy, do check out this [For Numpy User Doc](https://docs.rs/ndarray/0.13.0/ndarray/doc/ndarray_for_numpy_users/index.html) after you go through this tutorial.

-You can use [play.integer32.com](https://play.integer32.com/) site to immediately trying out the following examples.
+You can use [play.integer32.com](https://play.integer32.com/) to immediately try out the examples.

 ## The Basics